jon-wong-sutd/git-lessons/git-lesson.md

 {% highlight yaml %}
 From Branch: origin/author-B/rainbow
 To Branch: origin/master
-Description: Unicorn responds the the rainbow
+Description: Unicorn responds to the rainbow
 {% endhighlight %}

 "*Author B*" now has the responbility to perform a "*test merge*" of the work onto *branch* <span class="git-green">master</span>.